mbookham7/mb-crdb-cdc-dlgen2-synapse/README.md

 ### Configure CockroachDB CDC in Kubernetes

 In this example CockroachDB is running in Azure Kubernetes Service.
+If you would like the instructions on how to build a multi region AKS solution to run CockroachDB then please take a look at this [repo](https://github.com/mbookham7/mb-crdb-multi-region-aks).

-To connect to the cluster we deploy a pod running the cockroach binary with the correct certificate.
+To connect to the cluster we deploy a pod running the CockroachDB binary with the required certificate.
 First create the pod using the command below.

 ```
 kubectl create -f https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/multiregion/client-secure.yaml --namespace $loc1